 UCSB Las Varas Ranch

 Join us in our campaign to complete six miles of the California Coastal Trail on the Gaviota Coast.
-We are collaborating with government agencies and NGOs to develop trail segments situated on California state-owned property.
+We are collaborating with government agencies and NGOs to develop trail segments situated on California state-owned property, including key regional connections such as the Bill Wallace Trail to Los Padres National Forest Project.

 With 15 miles of state-owned coastline, Gaviota offers a rare opportunity to complete key gaps in the California Coastal Trail, the Juan Bautista de Anza National Historic Trail, and the California Missions Trail.
 These trails sit on historic Chumash trading routes and continue to evolve today, accommodating the growing demand for outdoor experiences.
 Beyond the coastal trails, El Capitan and Gaviota State Park's vast inland areas offer incredible potential for new recreation opportunities.
 Trails are infrastructure for wildlife viewing, fitness activities, wellness pursuits, and other ways to spend time in nature.